stuartfulton/react-webpack-babel/README.md

 # react-webpack-babel

-A basic React.js project with Webpack and Babel already configured
+A basic React.js project with Webpack and Babel already configured.

-Open index.html, type into the text box, and watch React display the count of each alphabetical character.

 The React components contain a lot of comments.

+## tl;dr

+Click the Download ZIP button above, extract it on your computer, and view index.html.

-## Just run it
+## What it does

+You type (or paste) into the text field, and it displays a histogram of how many times each alphabetical character appears in your text.

+## Process for changing the code

 This project uses JavaScript preprocessed by Webpack and Babel.
-I have included the results of that processing in source control, _so you should be able to run it just by double-clicking on index.html._ However, if you want to change the code and see the results of those changes, you must follow the process below.
+I have included the results of that processing in source control so you can run it just by double-clicking on index.html.
+However, if you want to change the code and see the results of those changes, you must follow the process below.

 ## Get Node.js and NPM